SubhadityaMukherjee/AI-knowledge-base/docs/articles/Scalar/DCGAN – Adding convolution to a GAN.md

 :::
 :::section{.main}
 ## Introduction to DGGAN
-This article will explore using a Deep Convolutional Generative Adversarial Network (DCGAN) to generate new images from the CIFAR dataset.
+This article will explore using a Deep Convolutional Generative Adversarial Network (DCGAN) to generate new images from the [[../../CIFAR|CIFAR]] dataset.
 GANs are neural networks designed to generate new, previously unseen data similar to the input data the model trained on.
 DCGANs are a variation of GANs that address issues that can arise with standard GANs by using deep convolutional neural networks in both the Generator and the Discriminator.

 This architecture allows larger image sizes than in standard GANs, as convolutional layers can efficiently process images with many pixels.
 Additionally, DCGANs use batch normalization and leaky ReLU activations in the Discriminator and transposed convolutional layers in the Generator, improving performance and stability during training.

-We will use PyTorch to build the DCGAN from scratch, train it on the CIFAR dataset, and write scripts to generate new images.
-The goal is to generate photorealistic images that resemble one of the ten classes in the CIFAR dataset.
+We will use PyTorch to build the DCGAN from scratch, train it on the [[../../CIFAR|CIFAR]] dataset, and write scripts to generate new images.
+The goal is to generate photorealistic images that resemble one of the ten classes in the [[../../CIFAR|CIFAR]] dataset.
 Before we begin, we will set up the necessary libraries and create folders to store the models' images and weights.
 This article will guide the implementation process and explain the reasoning for some architectural choices.

 :::